haseebrj17/website/docs/guides/access-all-available-options.md

 console.log(options);
 ```

-Also for this documentation or the CLI we evaluate this JSON schema to show all
+Also for this documentation and the CLI, we are parsing this JSON schema to show
-available options.
+all the available options.

 Example:
 https://github.com/dicebear/dicebear/blob/main/packages/dicebear/src/utils/getOptionsBySchema.ts